SySeVR/SySeVR/Docker/README.md

-# Sysevr docker image instructions
+# SySeVR Docker Image Instructions

 *Reminder: the device needs nvdia graphics card support, and docker and nvidia-docker2 have been installed in Linux system*